JonnyGamer/Tolkien/README.md

 		in May-sunshine
 ```
 ```
-# The Company sees a light, and sends Bilbo
+# The Company sees a light

 Balin
 	who was always their look-out man